argent0/argent0.github.io/source/articles/2017-10-04/exploration.html.markdown

 * **No.show**: The value "Yes", means that the person missed the appointment.
   The value "No", means that the person didn't miss the appointment.

-## Computing Derived Features.
+### Computing Derived Features.

-One of the factors that might be relevant to the turn up ratio is the length of time from the day the appointment was scheduled to the appointment itself.
-Let us, thus, define:
+One of the factors that might be relevant to the show up ratio is the length of time from the day the appointment was scheduled to the appointment
+itself:

-**Wait** as the number of days from the scheduling date to the appointment date.
+**Wait** the number of days from the scheduling date to the appointment date.

-## Cleaning The Data
+### Removing malformed records.

 Some rows with negative `Wait` or `Age` where ignored when performing the analysis.

-## Data composition
+## Exploration

+This section contains the actual exploration of the data after having established what features are present and removed the malformed records.

+### Some numbers

+The first set of questions are about quantities.

+* How many appointments?
+110 521 appointments.
+* How many patients?
+62 298 patients.
+* Where do the appointments take place?
+In 81 different neighbourhoods.
+* When were the appointments scheduled?
+From 2015-11-10 to 2016-06-08.
+* When was the appointment?
+From 2016-04-29 to 2016-06-08.
+* How many days did the patients had to wait?
+From 0 to 179 days.

+### The target composition.

-First a visualization of the sample's composition.
-Starting with the proportion of missed appointments, which is the target of the study.
+Now a visualization of the sample's composition.
+Starting with the proportion of missed appointments, which is the target variable of the study.
+The data shows that most patients don't miss their appointments.

 ![plot of chunk no_show_distribution](figure/no_show_distribution-1.svg)

+### Features composition.

-Now, a visualization of the features and how they relate to the target.
+It is also interesting to visualize the relation between the features and the target.

+Two questions about the features are explored: what is the feature's distribution in the data?; and, what is it relation with the target?

 **Gender**

+There are almost twice as many women than men.
+Both genders are equally likely to miss their appointments.

 ![plot of chunk gender_distribution](figure/gender_distribution-1.svg)

-**Age**

-After the age of 90 years there are only a few samples, so the proportions aren't significative.
+**Patient's Age**

+The patients' age distribution.
+The relation with whether they show up or don't indicates that patients around the 15-20 age range are slightly more likely to miss the appointment.

+As expected, there are few samples for very old ages.

 ![plot of chunk hist_ages_2](figure/hist_ages_2-1.svg)